django-cms/django-cms/docs/introduction/apphooks.rst

 .. note:: Your apphook won't work until the page has been published.

-In its *Advanced settings*, choose "Polls Application" from the *Application* menu, and save once more.
+In its *Advanced settings*, choose "Polls Application" from the *Application* menu.
+Leave the *Application instance name* on the provided default (``polls``), and save once more.

 .. image:: /introduction/images/select-application.png
    :alt: select the 'Polls' application
    :width: 400
    :align: center

-Refresh the page, and you'll find that the Polls application is now available directly from the new django CMS page.
+Refresh the page, and you'll find that the Polls application, along with any polls you have created, is now available directly from the new django CMS page.

 You can now remove the mention of the Polls application (``url(r'^polls/', include('polls.urls', namespace='polls'))``) from your project's ``urls.py`` - it's no longer even required there.

-Next, we're going to install a django-CMS-compatible third-party application.